 Additionally, FSSA is engaging outside technical assistance and advisory support to review and provide guidance on identifying and addressing health inequities in Indiana's LTSS system.
-One specific initiative that FSSA is developing and implementing is an inhome vaccination program to ensure equitable access to COVID-19 vaccines and other vaccines.
 Another key component of this work includes growing our data capacity to better analyze the data by race, location, disability, poverty rates, and other factors in order to better understand the health equity landscape.